NodeToNowhere/Crying-Capital-App/README.md

 **Run:**

 - Launch Flask: `flask run`
-- Homepage: In brower go to localhost:5000/
+- Homepage: In browsgit er go to localhost:5000/

 **For Windows**